 Because of the firm belief that education is necessary to realise change, we want to celebrate the importance of good teachers and good education worldwide.

-Therefore, Studio Globo calls on all schools to participate in the symbolic action Saved by the Bell, a massive ringing of school bells on Friday, the 5th of October 2018.
-That day has been declared World Teachers’ Day by UNESCO.
+Therefore, Studio Globo calls on all schools to participate in the symbolic action Saved by the Bell, a massive ringing of school bells on Friday, the 4th or Saturday, the 5th of October 2019.
+That day (5 October) has been declared World Teachers’ Day by UNESCO.
 By joining, your school can demonstrate its respect and appreciation for teachers’ efforts worldwide.
 At the same time, your school shows its support for all children’s rights to good education.

 Hopefully you too will join our initiative this year!